Project-Helin/server/README.md

 7. Open Gradle Projects in the right sidebar and start the following Task: commons -> Tasks -> publishing -> publishToMavenLocal
 8. Start up Virtual machine with Database and RabbitMQ-Broker (see RabbitMQ and Postgresql with vagrant)
 9. Right Click on ApplicationController in app -> controllers -> Run Play 2 App
+10. The Server App is now reacheable at localhost:9000

 ## RabbitMQ and Postgresql with vagrant